 Principal contractors often require an 'OHS Management Plan' or 'Environmental Management Plan' from their sub-contractors for a specific contract.
-Essentially, this requirement can be met by the business demonstrating that they have risk assessed equipment and processes relevant to the project (Section 3.2) and that objectives and targets for improvement have been established (Section 3.3).
+Essentially, this requirement can be met by the organisation demonstrating that they have risk assessed equipment and processes relevant to the project and that objectives and targets for improvement have been established.